Alvin Libin

-Alvin G. Libin (born April 22, 1931) is a Canadian businessman and philanthropist.
-The Calgary-based Libin is President and Chief Executive Officer of Balmon Investments Ltd, a private management services and investment company, with interests primarily in hotels, nursing homes, oil & gas, real estate, and financial services.
+Alvin G. Libin (April 22, 1931 – June 14, 2026) was a Canadian businessman and philanthropist.
+Based in Calgary, Libin was president and chief executive officer of Balmon Investments Ltd, a private management services and investment company, with interests primarily in hotels, nursing homes, oil and gas, real estate, and financial services.

-Personal life
+Background

-Libin's parents, Norman and Ethel (née Shapiro), were Jewish Russian immigrants.
+Libin's parents, Norman and Ethel (née Shapiro), were Russian Jewish immigrants.

 In 1953, Libin married the late Mona (Diamond).
 They had one son, Robert, and three grandchildren, Louis, Eda, and Nora.
 Mona Libin was a community activist in her own right, co-chairing the Partners in Health campaign that raised $51 million for the Calgary Health Region.
 Following kidney transplantation in 2004, Mona Libin eventually succumbed to pneumonia and died in 2006.
+Libin died on June 14, 2026, at the age of 95.

 Business interests

 Founded in 1964, the International Hotel of Calgary was one of Libin's original key holdings.
 In its prime, the hotel had more than 100 employees and generated annual revenues of $7 million.
 In 2015, the hotel was sold for an undisclosed figure to Minto Properties, an Ottawa real estate firm.

 In 1967, Libin co-founded Villacentres, a nursing home with only 150 beds.
 Today, that business has grown into Extendicare, with approximately 28,000 beds in Canada, USA, and UK.
-In 1984, Libin was appointed as an independent director of Extendicare.
+In 1984, Libin was appointed an independent director of Extendicare.

-In 1993, Libin was appointed as a director of the Crown Life Insurance Company, that ultimately was absorbed into Canada Life Financial.
+In 1993, Libin was appointed a director of the Crown Life Insurance Company, that ultimately was absorbed into Canada Life Financial.